How Much Should SEO Cost?

 - Current SEO strategy.
 Do you already have an SEO strategy in place that’s been working well, but you want to move your SEO to a different organization?
 This may be less costly overall than if you have zero SEO strategy and need a firm to help you develop one from the ground up.
 The same is true for a business that has an SEO strategy that hasn’t been working, or that’s backfired and incurred the wrath (and penalties) of Google.

 - Need for reputation management.
 Many times, SEO programs are launched because of a poor online reputation.
 In these cases, a full-fledged reputation management strategy and campaign may dovetail with a more generalized SEO program.
 If your intention is to drive down negative reviews by driving up your positive reputation, you can expect to pay more because you’ll need all the SEO power you can get.

 Don’t look at the raw figures alone.
-Consider all the aspects of the firm you’re considering, including portfolio of successful SEO campaigns, length of time in the business, number of team members and more.
+Consider all the aspects of the firm you’re considering, including a portfolio of successful SEO campaigns, length of time in the business, number of team members, and more.
 Also, see how they’re doing their own SEO — is it professional?